cdoremus/deno-fresh-oauth/README.md

 A KV [Key](https://deno.com/manual@v1.34.0/runtime/kv/key_space#keys) is an array sequence with parts.
-In our case, we have a name part and an id part so that in the key `["users", "1 ]`, "users' would be the name and "1" would be the id.
+In our case, we have a name part and an id part so that in the key `["users", "1 ]`, "users" would be the name and "1" would be the id.

-In each case, the KV value is the a `User` object defined by this interface:
+In each case, the KV value is a `User` object defined by this interface:

 ```ts
 export interface User {